Alberta Social Credit Party: Rebirth in the 1990s and decline

-Thorsteinson founded the Alberta Alliance Party in October 2002.

-Lavern Ahlstrom was appointed Social Credit leader in February 2001.
+Lavern Ahlstrom was appointed Social Credit leader in 2001.
 Under Ahlstrom's leadership, the party made moves toward re-embracing elements of social credit monetary theory.

-The party nominated 12 candidates in the 2001 election (down from 70 in 1997) and received 5,361 votes (0.5% of the popular vote), down from 64,667.
 The party nominated 42 candidates for the 2004 election, and won 10,874 votes (1.2% of the popular vote, an increase of 0.7% from 2001.)
 It polled well in a few ridings, most notably Rocky Mountain House where Lavern Ahlstrom tied for second place.

 In late 2005, the party entered discussion about merging with the Alberta Party and the Alberta Alliance.
 Despite cooperation and successful merger talks between the party leaders, the Social Credit Party membership voted down the motion to merge at the 2006 Social Credit Convention.

 In the Drumheller-Stettler by-election on 12 June 2007, the party's candidate Larry Davidson placed third with 11.7% of the vote.

 Alberta Social Credit in the 21st century

 In early November 2007, Len Skowronski replaced Lavern Ahlstrom as leader of the party.

-The party fielded eight candidates for the 2008 general election on March 3.
+The party fielded eight candidates for the 2008 general election on 3 March.
 The party received 0.22% of the total or 2,051 votes, a decline of 1.0% from the previous election.
 The best individual riding result, and the only result over 3.0 percent, was for Wilf Tricker in Rocky Mountain House, who received 6.4% of the vote, finishing fifth in a field of seven candidates, just 0.62% behind the Green candidate and well ahead of the NDP and Separation Party of Alberta candidates.

 It fielded three candidates in the 2012 election, and garnered 0.023% of the total vote.
 Its six nominated candidates won 832 votes in the 2015 election, 0.056% of the total vote—an increase of 0.033% over its 2012 result.